yohannes-daniel/credit-risk-classification/README.md

         * Recall: 1.00 (100%)
     * High-Risk Loan (1)
         * Accuracy: 1.00 (100%)
+        * Precision: 0.87 (87%)
-        * Precision: 1.00 (89%)
+        * Recall: 1.00 (100%)

 ## Summary
-The logistic regression model (using the original data) has shown to be not suitable in predicting both healthy loan and high-risk loan labels.
-The healthy loans have a 100% in both precision and recall while the high-risk loans has 87% in precision and 89% in recall.
-With credit risk as the topic for analysis, both labels should have at least a 90% in precision since precision is a more important trait in assessing risk.
-Due to high-risk loans having a precision slightly below the requirement, the logistic regression model is just barely not suitable in its predictions.
+Both logistic regression models have shown that they are not suitable in predicting both healthy loan and high-risk loan labels.
+Both models